hkorble/EEG_AI_Classifier/README.md

-Om Bhatt and I have worked to make a classification model which predicts whether test subjects were watching a happy, sad, or neutral movie scene based on their EEG brain reading.
+Om Bhatt and I have worked to create a classification model that predicts whether test subjects were watching a happy, sad, or neutral movie scene based on their EEG brain readings.

-Initally we tried to take this tabular dataset and convert it into an image with a <em>Deconvolutional Neural Network</em>(De-CNN), followed by classification with a <em>Visual Transformer</em>(ViT).
-Unfortunaetely it became aparent that we did not have the computational resources for such an endevour.
+Initially, we tried to take this tabular dataset and convert it into an image with a <em><b>Deconvolutional Neural Network</b></em> (De-CNN), followed by classification with a <b><em>Visual Transformer</b></em> (ViT).
+Unfortunately, it became apparent that we did not have the computational resources for such an endeavor.

-We then switched the ViT stage to a pre-trained <em>Convolutional Neural Network</em> (CNN) and managed to acheive a more reasonable runtime with this De-CNN -> CNN strategy
+We then switched the ViT stage to a pre-trained <b><em>Convolutional Neural Network</b></em> (CNN) and managed to achieve a more reasonable runtime with this De-CNN -> CNN strategy.